Red Hen Publications

 And, indeed, deploying the Riddle diary, and, in fact, deploying it at that particular time, seems to be the sticking point of any attempt to understand or interpret where Lucius Malfoy is coming from.
 And it isn’t likely that we will ever be given any additional information to sort that issue with any certainty, either.

 On the one hand, we do not know just how much of the adventure of the Philosophers’ Stone Lucius Malfoy was ever made aware of.
 We assume that Severus Snape reported at least some of the business to him.
-He could hardly do less and maintain his “reliable source” persona.
+He could hardly do less and maintain his “reliable source” credentials.
 Besides, the Adventure of the Philosophers’ Stone had already managed to get away from the staff of Hogwarts.
 Dumbledore was not able to completely hush it up, and given that it enhanced the public view that Harry Potter was their appointed savior, he may not have attempted to.
 Some version of the business (probably many versions of the business) was circulating throughout the castle by the time Harry regained consciousness.
 So Snape would have had to fill Lucius in on enough of the rumors to maintain his cover.

 Consequently, we can assume that once the school year ended Lucius would have soon been made aware that Voldemort had possessed Professor Quirrell and made an attempt to stage his return.
 And failed at it.
 Lucius may have concluded that even if Voldemort was not dead, he was no longer to be regarded as an obstacle.